Dartmoor National Park

 The moor is teeming with wildlife; most notably hardy Dartmoor ponies, birds of prey, roe deer and the elusive otter.

-The itinerary will vary depending upon the grade of the holiday, but highlights will include a visit to the airy viewpoints of Haytor Rocks, Saddle Tor and Hound Tor; the ancient clapper bridge across the River Dart at Postbridge; Wistman's Wood – one of the last vestiges of primeval forest - with its lichen-covered and weather-stunted oaks; Grimspound where the remains of late Bronze Age round houses add atmosphere to the landscape; and the idyllic villages of Lustleigh, North Bovey and Widecombe-in-the-Moor.
+The itinerary will vary depending upon the grade and duration of the tour, but most will include a visit to the airy viewpoints of Haytor Rocks, Saddle Tor and Hound Tor; the ancient clapper bridge across the River Dart at Postbridge; Wistman's Wood with its lichen-covered and weather-stunted oaks; Grimspound where the remains of late Bronze Age round houses add atmosphere to the landscape; and the idyllic villages of Lustleigh, North Bovey and Widecombe-in-the-Moor.

 To give you a 'taster' of the landscape take a look at the beautiful aerial photography in this short video.